AKxy4321/DCGAN_java/README.md

 #### To use the trained model :
 Head on over to https://drive.google.com/drive/folders/1R-PC2zI3KVMCxVkxe4vMQAoPe9TwULZI?usp=sharing and download generator_wgan_no_batchnorm_no_conv.ser and critic_wgan_no_conv.ser which are the currently working models, and place it in the /models directory.

+The models were compiled on oracle open-jdk-21, so if it isn't working for you, switch to this jdk.

 The working implementation is in the file called "WGAN_No_Conv.java"